Astronomy Links

 Bad Astronomy -- countering the misconceptions

-Phil Plait's Bad Astronomy web site
+Phil Plait's Bad Astronomy blog

 is ``devoted to airing out myths and